 Summary

-We propose a framework for automatic rock classification (ARC) core data to well log scale using machine learning and physics-based methods.
-The ARC framework is used to estimate rock classes along a well to accelerate the petrophysical interpretation of well logs using core data for rapid formation evaluation and reservoir characterization.
-The proposed ARC framework compares the estimated rock classes from four different unsupervised machine learning methods and three different conventional physics-based methods.
-The benefit of this approach is its ability to rapidly estimate rock classes at the log scale from core data without the need for manual interpretation.
-We validate our method with data from approximately 2400 wells in the Gulf of Mexico.
-The framework can be used to estimate the spatial distribution of rock classes at the basin scale to identify potential sites for CO2 storage.
+We propose a framework for automatic rock classification (ARC) from core data to well log-scale using machine learning and physics-based methods.
+Our proposed ARC method estimates rock classes along a well to accelerate the petrophysical interpretation of well logs using core data for rapid formation evaluation and reservoir characterization.
+The proposed ARC method integrates the estimated rock classes from four different unsupervised machine learning methods and three different conventional physics-based methods.
+The benefit of this approach is its ability to rapidly estimate rock classes at the log scale from core data training data without the need for manual interpretation.
+We train and test our proposed method with data from approximately 2400 wells in the Gulf of Mexico.
+Our proposed method performs well and can be used to estimate the spatial distribution of rock classes at the basin scale to identify potential sites for CO2 storage.

 Introduction